2winsen/climbing-shoes/readme.md

 - storybook (screenshot tests)
 - text filter (for product name)

+## How to use mocks:

+- in conf.ts change USE_MOCKS to true

 ## How to add new service:

 - copy existing service i.e. fetchOliunid
 - add service to Search.tsx
 - add mock service data and mock support to utils.ts

+## How to deploy:

+- pnpm build
+- pnpm surge:deploy